Rashengka/LattePlugin/docs/testing/RUNNING_TESTS_IN_INTELLIJ.md

 6. Click "Apply" and then "OK"
 7. Run the test using this configuration

+Note: Several of these VM options configure logging behavior.
+For more information about the logging system used in the Latte Plugin, including how test logs are organized, see [Logging Documentation](../logging/README.md).

 ## Creating a Template Configuration

 To avoid adding these VM options every time you create a new test configuration, you can create a template: